 Those things are legitimately cool.
 But for me, personally, it’s not entirely what I seek.

-As the world starts thinking about their next trips in 2021, thinking about adding more purpose and place to tourism can go a long way.
+As the world starts thinking about their next trips, thinking about adding more purpose and place to travel & tourism can go a long way.
 It’s a desire to seek more lasting and memorable experiences, and things you can’t, or won’t find at home.

 I ascribe to every travel cliché like foodie, boutique shopper, cocktail enthusiast and coffee snob, so figuring out where that would land me in any city I visit around the globe is vital.

 This simple task has lead me, without fail, to my favorite travel experiences and deepest memories.
 Yes, I love sunsets and I appreciate famous landmarks, but having an existential or fantasy experience is what leaves the most lasting impressions.

 It’s the tastes you’d hop on a plane just to experience once more, or that little shop behind the alley way, where you got that thing that few others will ever seen.